elunna/nerfhack-changelog/README.md

 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision
 * byahkees were recolored to yellow
-* chickenrats are basically reskinned rabid rats.
-They always spawn rabid and can jump
+* rats are the same as Vanilla's rabid rats.
+They always spawn rabid.
 * Some deepest ones are guaranteed on the plane of water
 * elven clerics were known as elven wizards in EvilHack
 * giant praying mantis now ignores all magical scaring